Shopify/polaris/src/components/VideoThumbnail/README.md

 ## Related components

-- To group similar concepts and tasks together, [use the thumbnail component](https://polaris.shopify.com/components/structure/thumbnail)
-- To create page-level layout, [use the layout component](https://polaris.shopify.com/components/structure/layout)
+- To surface educational learning content in-context, [use the video card component](https://polaris.shopify.com/components/structure/video-card)
-- To explain a feature that merchants haven’t tried yet, [use the empty state component](https://polaris.shopify.com/components/structure/empty-state)
+- To present a small visual anchor for an object, [use the thumbnail component](https://polaris.shopify.com/components/images-and-icons/thumbnail)

 ---